flutter/website/src/release/breaking-changes/material-3-migration.md

     a [`MenuBar`][] or a [`MenuAnchor`][].
-The new menu system isn't something that existing applications must migrate to, however applications that are deployed on the web or on desktop platforms should consider using it instead of `PopupMenuButton` (and related classes).
+The new menu system isn't something that existing applications must migrate to, however applications that are deployed on the web or on desktop platforms should consider using it instead of `PopupMenuButton` (and related) classes.
  * [`DropdownMenu`][] combines a text field and a menu to produce what's sometimes called a _combo box_.
 Users can select a menu item from a potentially large list by entering a